why electric bikes are not popular 1

 Challenges finding charging points during longer rides

-Uncertainty about estimating remaining battery life
+Uncertainty about estimating the remaining battery life

 Safety Concerns